Obi256/Cloud-Quest-No-SQL-Database-/README.md

 - Click run, then review the results
 - Once finished close all resources to avoid being billed

-## All items you listed in your Dynamo DB table should populate
+## All items you listed in your Dynamo DB table should populate, this concludes the project Thank you